DOSSA-HASAN/SimpleNote-/README.md

-# SimpleNote+
+# SimpleNote-

-SimpleNote+ is a lightweight and user-friendly notepad application created using HTML, CSS, and JavaScript.
+SimpleNote- is a lightweight and user-friendly notepad application created using HTML, CSS, and JavaScript.
 It provides a clean and intuitive interface for taking quick notes and organizing your thoughts effortlessly.

 ## Features